-The GVA approach works well for provisioning services.
-Agriculture, forestry and fisheries are directly dependent on provisioning services and contribute c.
-5,600 million euro to GDP (2017).19 For regulating services, the GVA method can only be applied when the service is directly used by a specific industry, for example water production that depends on the supply of water from the environment.
+Experimental monetary valuation of ecosystem services and assets in the Netherlands 64 directly used by a specific industry, for example water production that depends on the supply of water from the environment.
 Cultural services are supplied to individuals which makes the application of this approach problematic.
 For nature-related tourism and recreation we have tried to determine nature-related GVA of some specific industries (accommodation, food and drink supply and sports and recreation).
 However, this figure is very much dependent on the calculated share of the activity that is related to nature.

-19 GVA of horticulture, which in the Netherlands mainly consists of crop production in greenhouses, has been left out here.
+20 GVA of horticulture, which in the Netherlands mainly consists of crop production in greenhouses, has been left out here.